Vectorized Online POMDP Planning

 The key steps of \solverAbbr are presented in \Cref{alg:solver}.
 At each planning loop iteration, (\crefrange{line:planning_loop_start}{line:planning_loop_end}), \solverAbbr performs a vectorized forward search to expand the belief tree by one level, followed by a vectorized backup operation (\cref{line:backup}) to update the action preferences stored in \belTree.
 Details on the vectorized forward search and backup operations are provided in \Cref{ssec:forward_search} and \Cref{ssec:backup}, respectively. \Cref{fig:vec_operations} provides an illustration of both steps.
-These steps are repeated until the planning budget for the current planning step has been exceeded.
-Finally, we select the action with the highest preference value at the root node (\cref{line:act_select}), execute the action in the environment (\cref{line:exec_action}) and update the belief, based on the action executed and observation perceived (\cref{line:update_belief}).
-To update the belief, we use a Sequential Importance Resampling (SIR) particle filter~\cite{arulampalam2002tutorial}.
-The next section details our belief tree tensor data structures.
+They repeat until the planning budget for the current step is exceeded.
+Finally, we select the action with the highest preference value at the root node (\cref{line:act_select}), execute the action in the environment (\cref{line:exec_action}) and update the belief based on the action executed and observation perceived (\cref{line:update_belief}).
+To update the belief, we use a Sequential Importance Resampling particle filter~\cite{arulampalam2002tutorial}.
+The next section details our belief tree tensor data structure.